View Document Text

 pays administrative and other fees to participate in the OPS Program.
 More information

-regarding the OPS Program and the fees paid by clients to participate in the OPS
+regarding the OPS Program and the fees clients pay to participate can be found in the

 Item 6 – Performance-Based Fees